-With binding nominations, the trustee is legally obliged to pay your death benefit to your nominated beneficiaries (as long as they're valid and effective when you pass away - see below).
+With binding nominations, the trustee is legally obliged to pay your death benefit to your nominated beneficiaries in the proportions you've chosen, as long as the nomination is valid and effective when you pass away (see below).
 This gives you more control over who gets your super and can be helpful when your circumstances are more complex.
 This includes if you've been married multiple times or have kids from previous relationships.

 Binding nominations are valid for three years, unless cancelled earlier.
-They can apply to all your Spirit Super accounts, or you can have a different nomination for each account.